mdnurakmal/project1-angular/README.md

 Store Service Account JSON key in Secret manager and mount in deployment config Use instance schedule to resize kubernetes cluster in dev environment to 0 to reduce VM usage after office hours.

 # Improvements
 Implement security for spring-boot server instead of using reverse proxy

+# Features implemented
+Characters limit of 700 when sending message

 # To Do
 Group chat